 • Front-end developers then ensure the development of the user interface and optimization of user experience by implementing the design into the crypto web application.

-• Mobile developers provide the creation of iOS and Android apps for your crypto wallet or a cross-platform solution in case you are focused on MVP development.
+• Mobile developers know how to build cryptocurrency wallet for iOS and Android apps or a cross-platform solution in case you are focused on MVP development.
 The last option ensures a quicker development process.

 • Back-end developers are responsible for the development of operations that occur on the server-side.
 The backend is an essential part of application development as it handles, stores, secures, and processes the data for smooth operation.